MPLew-is/homebrew-blend/ReadMe.markdown

 - `brew blend uninstall` uninstalls a given blend

+	- If the `--blend-only` flag is provided, only the blend (and none of its components) will be removed

 	- Formulae will be uninstalled only if they are:

 		- (a) not present in any other blend